The much loved historic limestone Lincoln Carnegie Library has been recently renovated and expanded to provide additional services to city residents.

 Mission: The Lincoln Carnegie Library provides access to the world of social and cultural ideas by offering a wide variety of materials and programs.
 The library is dedicated to providing practical access to all forms of media as well as to supporting a lifelong enjoyment of reading and learning.

 Fundraiser/Volunteer Efforts: Libraries are constantly evolving to meet the changing needs of the communities they serve.
-Visit Lincoln Carnegie Library in person or on-line at lincolncl.blogspot.com to see what your library has to offer you.
+Visit Lincoln Carnegie Library in person or on-line at lincolncl.blogspot.com to see what the library has to offer.
 The Lincoln Carnegie Library hosts a summer program for kids, teens and adults featuring events, games, crafts and prizes.
-Last year over 200 people participated.
 Thursday morning story times not only promote literacy skills, but are a great social activity for families and caregivers.
 Educational programs have included an eclipse watch, computer and tech day, as well as construction and knitting classes.
 Volunteer opportunities include sponsoring a class or a program, helping with children’s events, and processing media.

 How to Donate: Tax-deductible donations can be made to the Lincoln Carnegie Library at 203 South 3rd or to the Friends of the Lincoln Carnegie Library at the same address.